What are Orthopedic Shoes and Why You Should Wear Them

 Special Soles

-Orthopedic shoes are made with lightweight soles and a mild rocker bottom design that soften impacts and help facilitate foot motion.
+Orthopedic shoes are made with lightweight soles and a mild rocker bottom design that softens impacts and helps facilitate foot motion.

 In addition, a wide sole design enhances stability while walking.